THEATRE DEPARTMENT STAFF

 Katie Greve (Gronk), Theatre & Dance Department Co-Director

 Katie Greve is thrilled to codirect the Roosevelt Theatre Dept. with Ben Stuart after student teaching for Ruben VanKempen in 2012-2013.
-Katie earned her BA in Theatre Education, Directing, Acting and English Literature from Western Washington University in addition to her Masters in Teaching.
-While at WWU, she also studied Voice Performance and Dance, having studied and competed various forms throughout her life at WWU, Marysville Performing Arts, Westlake Dance, Northwest Ballet Theatre, and Exit Space.
-Katie discovered her love for teaching while instructing Ballet, Jazz, and Musical Theatre for seven years at “Dancing for Joy” in Bellingham.
+Katie earned her BA in Theatre Education, Directing, Acting and English Literature from WWU in addition to her Masters in Teaching.
+She also extensively studied Voice Performance and Dance at WWU, in addition to Westlake Dance, Northwest Ballet Theatre, and Exit Space.
+Katie discovered her love for teaching while instructing Ballet, Jazz, and Musical Theatre for 7 years at “Dancing for Joy” in Bellingham.

 RESIDENT & GUEST TEACHING ARTISTS